Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning: Human Evaluation

 \section{Human Evaluation}

 As human-annotators, we recruited eight graduate students from the department of computer science who specialise in NLP and are fluent speakers in English.
 We provided the human annotators with the same set of instructions as we provided to the \ac{LLM}s.
-The annotators were allowed to deviate from the provided instructions when handling edge cases.
 Apart from the instruction in~\autoref{fig:diversitygpt}, we also instruct the human annotators to focus on the diversity, and not so much on their commonsense quality, which we evaluate separately using semi-automatic metrics by comparing against human-written reference sentences in the evaluation benchmarks.
 Moreover, we informed the annotators that their evaluations would be used in a comparative analysis with the scores generated by an \ac{LLM}.